-All patients are required to wear a mask in the building and in our office.
-Patients refusing to wear a mask will not be seen at this time.
+All patients are strongly encouraged to wear a mask in the building and in our office.
+In areas where therapy is in a group around other patients, masks will be required.
+Masks will not be required in the private treatment rooms.
 Masks are available at the front desk and will be provided if you do not have one.

 We ask that our patients do not bring any unnecessary guests to their visit.

-Hand sanitizer is provided at multiple locations around our office for patient use.
+Hand sanitizer is provided in the treatment rooms and at multiple locations around our office for patient use.

 Patients are asked not to come in for their appointments should they feel sick, have fever, are expressing COVID symptoms, or have been exposed to someone that has any of these symptoms.

 Adjusting tables, and all surfaces that have been touched by patients are cleaned and sanitized after each patient visit.

 We have reduced capacity in our spinal decompression area to allow for social distancing measures.

 Elevators have reduced capacity and are limited to you plus 1 additional passenger.